Approval process overview

 Changes to new programmes during the recruitment process

-For any proposed changes to new programmes, you should seek advice from your QA Faculty contact as early as possible.
+For any proposed changes to new programmes, you should seek advice from your faculty portfolio manager as early as possible.
 These may then be considered by Chairs action or as part of the programmes Quality Check by the PAG.
 If approved, the relevant Faculty Admissions team will then contact all applicants to the programme to inform them of the changes and where appropriate, offer advice about alternative arrangements and the opportunity to withdraw.

 Module and programme catalogues